🎁 Giveaway: Enter on Reddit for free lifetime access to AiCybr CompTIA, CCNA, and PBQ resources.

 Your assistant.
 Your machine.
 Your rules.

-OpenClaw emphasizes local execution for data privacy, supports multiple AI models, and can run on modest hardware.
-It’s MIT-licensed and has grown to 100k+ GitHub stars.
+OpenClaw emphasizes local execution for data privacy, supports multiple AI models (including fully offline operation via Ollama), and can run on modest hardware.
+It’s MIT-licensed and is now governed by an independent non-profit foundation following Peter Steinberger’s move to OpenAI in February 2026.

 What is OpenClaw?